chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes
+- 3.4.0
+   - switch from shelve to sqlite3 for all the lookup tables
+   - add lineage generation step

 - 3.3.1
    - Add step to generate nonhost fastq files by filtering the original fastq files for nonhost reads.